Yluro/symmetry-measurements/README.md

   - Download [SHAPE2.1 from the Electronic Strucutre Group's webpage](https://www.ee.ub.edu/downloads/)

 ## AutoSHAPE
+[SHAPE 2.1](https://www.ee.ub.edu/continuous-shape-and-symmetry-measures/)$^2$ is a software published by ESG used to calculate Continuous Shape Measures (CShM's).
+Symmetry Measurements automatically:
 - Generates the necessary `.dat` input files for SHAPE automatically.
 - Runs SHAPE and parses the resulting `.tab` output.
 - Creates a dedicated folder inside the current dataset directory (`FilePath/autoSHAPE/`) containing all input and output files.

 ### Usage

 1. Open a structure in Olex2.